 Buildings are listed at different grades.
 These are either Grade I, Grade II* or Grade II, with Grade II being the most common of all listings.

-English Heritage set out the criteria for these and examine whether the building is suitable for listing against the criteria and then make a recommendation to the Secretary of State.
+Historic England's criteria for these and examine whether the building is suitable for listing against the criteria and then make a recommendation to the Secretary of State.